 Ovulation will influence how often cats go in heat

-- First, the queen becomes pregnant.This is pretty straightforward.
-Pregnancy in cats lasts for 63 to 69 days and the cat will come in heat no sooner than several weeks after the birth.
-In most cases it happens closer to six to eight weeks after it, or about the time when kittens stop suckling.
+- First, the queen becomes pregnant.
+The rest is pretty straightforward.
+Pregnancy in cats lasts for 63 to 69 days, and the cat will come in heat no sooner than several weeks after the birth.
+In most cases, it happens closer to six to eight weeks after it, or about the time when kittens stop suckling.
 In nature, it means the mom is ready for the next litter of kittens.